igvgit/AsymmetricErrorsPy/README.md

 Python API for modeling asymmetric errors.
 This code accompanies the "Asymmetric Errors" paper by R. Barlow, A.R.
 Brazzale, and I. Volobouev.
-To install this package on your computer, download or clone the repository or the latest package release from GitHub (see
-[these tips](https://zapier.com/blog/how-to-download-from-github/)
-if you are not sure how to do that), unpack the downloaded archive if necessary, and then follow the instructions
+To install this package on your computer, download or clone the repository or the latest package release from GitHub (check [these tips](https://zapier.com/blog/how-to-download-from-github/) if you are not sure how to do that), unpack the downloaded archive if necessary, and then follow the instructions